jalajthanaki/credit-risk-modelling/README.md

 * jupyter notebook

 ## Installation Commands
-I'm working on Linux OS so command for installation is given below.
+I'm working on Linux OS (Ubuntu 16.04 LTS) so command for installating all dependancies are given below.

 ```bash